What the three types of property licence are, where we have licensing schemes running, and the standards and conditions of each licence.

 Selective licensing applies to non-HMO properties in areas of the city where we've declared selective licensing schemes.

-Additional HMO licence scheme: Central Bristol
+Additional HMO licensing scheme: Citywide

 Additional HMO licensing scheme and selective licensing scheme: Bedminster and Brislington West wards